Wayne-Ca/unpack/README.md

 unpack works for the most part.
 There are two areas where it still falls short, one of which will require a separate application.
 The first is identifying all record (complex type) statements.
 See the file **gap.txt** for more information.
 The second is completing the entire TYPE statement when not all fields were used in a single module.
 See the file **types.txt** for more information.

-When loading decode into Basic09, open Basic09 with 24K of workspace: OS9:basic09 #24k
+When loading unpack into Basic09, open Basic09 with 24K of workspace: OS9:basic09 #24k

-You will not be able to load and pack* the decode.B09 module without this much space.
-I have not tried to see if the defVars.B09, buildSrc.B09 or instruction.B09 files will load into a smaller space.

-Watch this space as I will be publishing more data and information about decode and it's outstanding issue with record (complex type) statements.

-I am still learning to use git, so there may be times when an update isn't here when I thought it was.

 All of these files are text files.
 You will need to pack them with Basic09 to have stand-alone apps. **DO NOT** try to load all of the application files into Basic09 at once.
 They will not fit into Basic09's workspace.
 Each file must be loaded and pack*'d separately.
 Each file contains more than one procedure, so make sure you pack* or the app won't run.
 Also, you cannot run the program in Basic09's workspace (even after packing).